TelegraphCreative/abodu-fed/site/content/pages/5.faq/index.md

   -
     type: faq__list--item
     faq__list--item__question: 'How do I get plumbing in my ADU?'
     faq__list--item__answer: 'Generally, we’ll need to run the plumbing underground somewhere out into the front yard, and connect into a part of your yard that breaks off from the sewer main (that’s called the sewer lateral).
-In some cases, we’ll connect into the cleanout.
+Sometimes we’ll connect into the cleanout.
 In some locations, we can tie in at the back of your home, but not in all.
 There’s a few other things we need to take into account - how big the pipes are on your current system, how many bathrooms you have - but we’ll chat about that during a site visit.'
   -
     type: faq__list--item
     faq__list--item__question: 'What type of foundation is this set on?'